JezerM/nody-greeter/README.md

 # Nody Greeter

-[Web Greeter][web-greeter] is created with Python... which is slow.
+[Web Greeter][web-greeter] is created with Python... which sometimes is slow.
 So, I wanted to re-create it with Node.js!

 This is experimental, but works.
 You can use it!